-If you choose to apply an insulation blanket to this heater, you should follow these instructions.
-See Features and Components (page 10) section of this manual for identification of components mentioned below.
+Should you choose to apply an insulation blanket to this heater, you should follow these instructions.
+See Features and Components (page 10) for identification of components mentioned below.
 Failure to follow these instructions can restrict the air flow required for proper combustion, potentially resulting in fire, asphyxiation, serious personal injury or death.